Jamal-Jillo/Farmer-s-Market-App/README.md

 ### The project will include the following features

-1. User registration and login
+1. User registration and login - Completed
 2. Product listing and management
 3. Market information display
 4. User role management system